-Cardiff Council Housing Development is inviting your views on the proposed housing development at the former Wolf’s Castle Inn site, which would provide for 24 new Council homes.
-This consultation provides an opportunity for you to share your views on the proposal before a planning application is submitted to the Local Planning Authority.
+Cardiff Council Housing Development is progressing a proposed housing development at the former Wolf’s Castle Inn site, which would provide for 24 new Council homes.

 The proposed development will provide a range of new council homes for an inclusive community set within a green landscape, where residents can walk, cycle and take public transport to get to local shops, schools and parks.